zettlchen/AJS-flexord/README.md

 The main simulation functions (in `R/`) are:
 `data_sim_from_model()`
-: takes a flexmix model that has been fitted onto the input data while using the regulation parameter `alpha`, and generates data with desired `N` and `r`,  from it by drawing from a binomial distribution using the model priors and parameters.
+: takes a flexmix model that has been fitted on the input data while using the regulation parameter `alpha` and generates data with desired `N` and `r` by drawing from a binomial distribution using the model priors and parameters.
 Furthermore, it returns the model partitions as *true clusters* of the simulated data sets.

 `sim_backpain_apply2grid()`
-: applies `data_sim_from_model()` and the tested clustering algorithms to the parameter grid (`N`, `r`, `m`, and `alpha`).
-Plus some error catching for cases where combinations of simulated data set and clustering algorithm cannot converge.
+: applies `data_sim_from_model()` and the clustering algorithms under study to the parameter grid (`N`, `r`, `m`, and `alpha`).
+Additionally, some error catching in done for cases where combinations of simulated data set and clustering algorithm cannot converge.

 `sim_var_importance()`
 : Computes the 'variable importance' of each variable in the input data set in order to select the `m` variables of highest importance (=most information on cluster structure).
-This is done by fitting independent multinomial models to each variable explaining the *true clustering*, and then sorting variables by decreasing log-Likelihood.
+This is done by fitting independent multinomial models to each variable explaining the *true clustering* followed by sorting variables by decreasing log-Likelihood.

 `step___4sim()`